julienr/agro_esann16/README.rst

 The agrovision dataset
 ======================

-This is the agrovision dataset presented in our ESANN'16 `paper <cnn_histnn_esann16_paper.pdf>`_.
+Welcome to the agrovision dataset webpage.
+This dataset is contains a high resolution RGB image (5cm ground resolution) of an experimental farm field containing 22 different crops.
+This is a texture classification dataset that was presented in our ESANN'16 `paper <cnn_histnn_esann16_paper.pdf>`_.

 .. image:: _imgs/rgb.png
   :height: 300px
   :align: center

-Welcome to the agrovision dataset webpage.
-This dataset is contains a high resolution RGB image (5cm ground resolution) of an experimental farm field containing 22 different crops.

 The dataset also includes a digital surface model of the area.